 Acupressure points can be energetically activated in many ways including needles, by applying our acupressure sticks with essential oils that correspond to the acu-point, by using pressure from the thumb or fingers, and/or by placing therapeutic gems on the acu-points.
 Pressure should be firm but not painful, deep but not gauging when using pressure.
 These therapies can be used alone or together during a treatment session producing a synergistic effect and improved outcomes.

 How Often Do I Need to Do Acupressure?
 How Long Do I Apply Pressure to the Points?

 Apply acupressure sticks 1-2 times daily and/or apply pressure to each point for 1 minutes 1-2 times per day, or tape gems to acupressure points for 20 minutes and relax.

 How Do I Choose the Correct Acupressure Points?

-Click on the links on the right side to find the specific indications for each point and find acupressure point combination for specific ailments here.
+We make it easy for you to devise an acupressure self-care treatment plan.
+Find the specific indications for each point linked here, and find acupressure point combination for specific ailments linked here.